-The one resource you can’t replace… time.
+The one resource you can’t replace is time.
 If you and your team spend 20 hours a week managing Facebook, but only 10 hours a week managing LinkedIn, each platform will have a different investment amount to include.

-There’s a monthly subscription fee for MeetEdgar… but the tool literally saves us about 10 hours a week of social media scheduling time… or something like $200 to $300 a week just in scheduling and curating our social media feeds.
+There’s a monthly subscription fee for MeetEdgar, but the tool literally saves us about 10 hours a week of social media scheduling time, which is the equivalent of $200 to $300 a week in scheduling and curating our social media feeds.

-Add all of these costs together and you’ll have your total investment for social media.
+Adding all of these costs together will give you your total investment for your social media marketing efforts.

-Goal setting is an important part of any marketing campaign.
-Without setting clear goals early on in your campaign, you're setting yourself up for a frustrating cycle of wondering how well your efforts are working… and what they are actually doing for you.
+Setting goals is an important part of any marketing campaign.
+Without setting clear goals early on in your campaign, you’re setting yourself up for a frustrating cycle of wondering how well your efforts are working, and what they are actually doing for you.

-Goal setting isn’t hard, but it does need to be practical.
-If you’re rolling out a new software system, having people click through to see or schedule a demo is a much better metric of how well a campaign is working than would be, say getting sales.
+While goal setting isn’t difficult, it needs to be practical.
+If you’re rolling out a new software system, having people click through to see or schedule a demo is a much better metric of how well a campaign is working rather than gauging sales.
 Getting sales is important, but the reality is social media users aren’t on social to find a new piece of software.
 So, a legit win would be getting them to click through.

-Yes, people are growing more and more comfortable with buying online, but many are buying as a result of the positive experiences they are having online with different brands.
-So, I’m definitely not saying that sales isn’t a solid goal to set.
-What I am saying is before focusing on converting customers, you need to focus on getting their attention long enough to sell them.
+Yes, people are becoming more comfortable with buying online, but many are buying as a result of the positive experiences they are having online with different brands.
+I’m not saying that sales goals aren’t good to set.
+What I am saying is that you can’t convert customers unless you first grab (and keep) their attention long enough to close the deal.

-Brand awareness is probably one of the most important yet least understood of the SMM goals but increasing your brand’s awareness is the first step in every marketing / sales funnel.
-People have to see you to do business with you, so knowing how to effectively market your brand across social media helps spread the word about your company, team, culture, brand and product (because social media success is about way more than talking about your product).
+Brand awareness is probably one of the most important yet least understood of the SMM goals.
+Increasing your brand’s awareness is the first step in every marketing sales funnel.
+People have to see you to do business with you, so knowing how to effectively market your brand across social media helps spread the word about your company, team, culture, brand, and product (because social media success is about way more than just talking about your product).

 In a brand awareness campaign, reach becomes really important.
-So, if you’re going to partner with influencers to announce a new product launch, a new store, the spring line… you want to target larger influencers because they will be able to reach the most people with the announcement.
+So, if you’re going to partner with influencers to announce a new product launch, a new store, or your spring line, you’ll want to target larger influencers because they will be able to reach more people with the announcement.

 For its Spring 2017 marketing push, Donald J Pliner launched the #ArtofFun campaign on social media to get eyes on its inventory of edgy mid-priced shoes.
 This was a brand awareness campaign, meaning DJP wanted to get the word out to as many potential customers (not just random people) as possible about its shoes.

-So, we (The Shelf worked on this particular campaign) enlisted a set of confident, fashion-forward Millennial macro-influencers who had the influence, the follower numbers, and the engagement needed to help Donald J Pliner get the attention of people who were most likely to “get” DJP’s vibe and want to get in on the extra-ordinariness.
+So, we (The Shelf worked on this particular campaign) enlisted a set of confident, fashion-forward millennial macro-influencers who had the influence, the follower numbers, and the engagement needed to help Donald J Pliner get the attention of people who were most likely to “get” his brand’s vibe and want to get in on the extraordinary-ness.
 These were people who invested in their shoe game.

 The campaign produced some really great posts.
 They were colorful, creative, stylish, and a bit out of step with the typical Instagram posts you see.